-- (C) the amount of groundwater authorized under permits previously issued by the district; - (D) a reasonable estimate of the amount of groundwater that is actually produced under permits issued by the district; and - (E) yearly precipitation and production patterns. - (j) Permit applications for groundwater production for 150 acre-feet per year or less may be granted by the District's General Manager if the application meets the requirements of the District's rules.
-These permits will have a one-year term.
-The General Manager may grant such administratively complete permit applications without notice, hearing, or further action by the Board; but shall provide a report of the granted permits to the Board.
+- (C) the amount of groundwater authorized under permits previously issued by the district; - (D) a reasonable estimate of the amount of groundwater that is actually produced under permits issued by the district; and - (E) yearly precipitation and production patterns. - (j) Pursuant to Section 36.114(b) and (c) of the Texas Water Code, the District by rule shall determine whether a hearing on a permit or permit amendment application is required and whether the authority to act on the application is delegated to the General Manager.

+The General Manager is, therefore, authorized to grant and issue the following administratively complete permit applications and permit amendment applications without further notice, public hearing, nor action by the Board, and the Board hereby ratifies the General Manager's prior issuance of: